Strength In Numbers: Four Types Of Group Therapy

-Medically reviewed by Julie Dodson, MA
+Medically reviewed by Julie Dodson, MA, LCSW and Andrea Brant, LMHC

-Updated March 31, 2024by BetterHelp Editorial Team
+Updated October 15, 2024by BetterHelp Editorial Team

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Virtually everyone has heard the phrase, "there is strength in numbers."
+Virtually everyone has heard the phrase, "There's strength in numbers."
 When it comes to therapy, this couldn't be more accurate.
 When most people think of therapy, they're reminded of one-on-one sessions in a comfortable office with a specialist sitting across from them.
 While that individual setting is common, it is just one form of the treatment options that are out there.

 Understanding group therapy